Leila McKinnon: Career

-In 2012 McKinnon co-hosted Nine's award-winning coverage of the London Olympic Games and conducted the first live interview with Princes William and Harry.
-In 2011 and 2012 she wrote a weekly rugby league column for NRL.com.
+In 2012, McKinnon co-hosted Nine's award-winning coverage of the London Olympic Games and conducted the first live interview with Princes William and Harry.
+In 2011 and 2012, she wrote a weekly rugby league column for NRL.com.
 McKinnon is the editor of Australia's Favorite Recipes (2012), a cookbook which raises money for the charity Legacy and features the family recipes of ordinary Australians.

-In 2014, McKinnon resigned from Weekend Today to focus on other projects on the Nine Network, she was replaced by Deborah Knight.
+In 2014, McKinnon resigned from Weekend Today to spend time with her family and focus on other projects on the Nine Network, she was replaced by Deborah Knight.

 In May 2017, McKinnon and Nine News journalist Neil Breen teamed up to host The Way It Was, a podcast which dissected the weekly news cycle.

 In 2022, McKinnon was announced as one of the new hosts for the sixth season of Australian Ninja Warrior alongside Jim Courier and sideline presenters Will & Woody.
+The show was cancelled by Nine Network at the end of 2022 and did not return for a seventh season in 2023.